 Now, if someone is gaslighting you, we would suggest ending that relationship.
-This is a behavior that is unlikely to quit without intensive therapy that most people who choose to gaslight will never commit to or even consider.
+This is a behavior that is unlikely to quit without the help of intensive therapy or meeting with a licensed marriage and family therapist, and that’s something most people who choose to gaslight will never commit to or even consider.

 Gaslighting is unhealthy for your mental health and should never be tolerated.
 [Read: How to use the grey rock method to get a gaslighter to get out of your life]

-Of course, it’s very easy to say “you need to leave this person” but you have feelings for them.
-That’s something that people who have never been in a relationship with a narcissist don’t understand.
+Of course, it’s very easy to say “you need to leave this person,” but you have feelings for them.
+That’s something that people who have never been in a relationship with a gaslighter don’t understand.

 How can you possibly love someone who is abusing you in this way?